 lamp.It must stay unplugged until you

 TV’s user manual to help you find and access your lamp housing.If you do not have the TV user manual, you

 can download and/or view it on the TV manufacturer’s website.

-that hold the lead at the top of the lamp and remove the screw to release the
+nut and washer from the lead at the top of the lamp and remove the screw on the

-second lead on the side of the lamp.
+second lead which is located on the side of the lamp.

 leads on the new lamp by screwing the nut and washer in place to secure the